In the public relations world, the Bateman Case Study Competition is legendary.

 “Thanks to this competition, we also have developed skills such as networking and knowing the ins and outs of how a campaign is produced and managed,” said Skyler Boterenbrood, a member of The Bateman Buffs team.

-For their next step, each team will create a final report––a culmination of the research and work they have completed over the past year.
+For their final step, each team creates a final report––a culmination of the research and work they have completed over the past year.

 “As we strive at CU to shape tomorrow’s leaders, I hope we all see the civility movement that our students are igniting as worthy of our time and engagement,” Doty said.